Remember the old days where a voltage meter would be a perfect indicator of your remaining battery capacity?

 How to Wire a Shunt

-Wiring a shunt is relatively easy and is similar with other brands.
+Wiring a shunt is relatively easy and is similar to other brands.

-There will be a smaller wire that need to be connected to the battery positive.
-This has to be as close to or on the main positive battery terminal itself.
+There will be a smaller wire that needs to be connected to the battery positive.
+This must be as close to or on the main positive battery terminal.
 This is for a reference signal from the battery.
-It then can calculate the difference in voltage drop like we discussed earlier.
+It then can calculate the difference in voltage drop, like we discussed earlier.

 Different types of shunts